-The use of strong authentication to protect IT assets and services is becoming increasingly important.
-Legacy means of authentication such as passwords have been widely discredited and should no longer be considered as a viable means of securing business environments.
+The use of strong authentication to protect IT assets and services is now being widely mandated for compliance with the latest cyber-security standards.
+Legacy means of authentication such as passwords have been widely discredited and can no longer be considered as a viable means of securing business environments.

-Although the US Federal Government have had a smart card solution in place for over 12 years now, this form factor has not always proved to be the most convenient for many common use cases.
+Although the US Federal Government have had a smart card solution in place for over 15 years now, this form factor has not always proved to be the most convenient for many common use cases.

-The recent OMB memorandum (OMB-19-17) emphasized the need to generate and consume cryptographically-backed credentials held on different devices, including mobile and USB-keys.
+The 2019 OMB memorandum (OMB-19-17) emphasised the security and convenience benefits of generating and consuming cryptographically-backed credentials held on different device types, including mobile phones and USB-keys.
 Although x509 certificate-based Public Key Infrastructure (PKI) is still regarded as the 'gold standard', protocols such as FIDO have enabled the use of asymmetric cryptography for some limited cases without the operational overhead of a certification authority.